tomarrell/ChangeCMS/README.md

 </p>

-Not currently usable.
-Working on a stable, function build.
 Below is a screenshot of the current UI.

 ## Installation
 Currently must be downloaded and manually factored into an existing site or a new site built on top of it.
 Allows for easy hooks to be placed instead-of or around existing content.
 New content can be labelled and filled using the CMS as well.
 This will be streamlined in the future when core functionality reaches a releasable version.
 A package is planned to be made available on AtmosphereJS upon completion.